macmv/bamboo/README.md

 cd bamboo
 ```

 Now you need to run the server and proxy.
-Start the server with this command:
+Run the server with this command:

 ```
 cargo run --bin bb_server --release